Economy of Uttar Pradesh: Infrastructure

-The infrastructure in Uttar Pradesh is improving in comparison to the other advanced states of India.
+The state government has undertaken several infrastructure projects since the 2010s.
 In 2013, the Government of India declared the construction of Chaudhary Charan Singh International Airport in Lucknow and Lal Bahadur Shastri Airport in Varanasi, and both became operational in 2016.

 Lucknow Metro and Kanpur Metro became operational in September 2017 and December 2021 respectively with Kanpur Metro being the fastest built metro network in India.
 The Uttar Pradesh State Road Transport Corporation bus service is one of the largest in the country with more than 10,000 buses.
 UPSRTC ALSO introduced Volvo, Scania, and Janrath ac buses service across the state.

 The length of the national highway and railway track is highest in India.
 A new international airport had been proposed in Gautambudh Nagar is under construction and supposed to start by 2024.
 Kushinagar International Airport become operational in 2021.